Prudential Financial (NYSE:PRU) Price Target Cut to $88.00 by Analysts at Barclays

-Prudential Financial (NYSE:PRU – Get Rating) had its price objective dropped by research analysts at Barclays from $104.00 to $88.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Barclays‘s target price would suggest a potential upside of 3.03% from the stock’s current price.
+Prudential Financial (NYSE:PRU – Get Rating) had its price target dropped by analysts at Barclays from $104.00 to $88.00 in a report issued on Wednesday, The Fly reports.
+Barclays‘s price target indicates a potential upside of 3.03% from the company’s current price.

-A number of other brokerages have also issued reports on PRU.
-Piper Sandler reaffirmed a “neutral” rating and issued a $106.00 target price on shares of Prudential Financial in a research report on Wednesday, February 8th.
-Morgan Stanley upped their target price on Prudential Financial from $112.00 to $114.00 and gave the company an “equal weight” rating in a research report on Tuesday, January 10th.
-StockNews.com began coverage on Prudential Financial in a research report on Thursday, March 16th.
-They set a “hold” rating on the stock.
-Royal Bank of Canada reissued a “sector perform” rating and set a $110.00 price target on shares of Prudential Financial in a research report on Thursday, February 9th.
-Finally, The Goldman Sachs Group lowered Prudential Financial from a “neutral” rating to a “sell” rating and dropped their price target for the company from $98.00 to $96.00 in a research report on Monday, January 9th.
-Four analysts have rated the stock with a sell rating, seven have issued a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $101.58.
+A number of other equities analysts have also recently commented on PRU.
+Piper Sandler reaffirmed a “neutral” rating and set a $106.00 price target on shares of Prudential Financial in a research note on Wednesday, February 8th.
+Royal Bank of Canada reaffirmed a “sector perform” rating and set a $110.00 price target on shares of Prudential Financial in a research note on Thursday, February 9th.
+Wells Fargo & Company boosted their price objective on shares of Prudential Financial from $97.00 to $100.00 and gave the company an “underweight” rating in a research report on Monday, February 13th.
+StockNews.com initiated coverage on shares of Prudential Financial in a research report on Thursday, March 16th.
+They issued a “hold” rating for the company.
+Finally, The Goldman Sachs Group cut shares of Prudential Financial from a “neutral” rating to a “sell” rating and lowered their price objective for the company from $98.00 to $96.00 in a research report on Monday, January 9th.
+Four research analysts have rated the stock with a sell rating, seven have assigned a hold rating and one has given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Prudential Financial has an average rating of “Hold” and a consensus target price of $101.58.

-Prudential Financial declared that its board has initiated a stock buyback program on Tuesday, February 7th that allows the company to repurchase $1.00 billion in shares.
-This repurchase authorization allows the financial services provider to buy up to 2.6% of its shares through open market purchases.
-Shares repurchase programs are typically an indication that the company’s board believes its stock is undervalued.
+Prudential Financial declared that its board has approved a stock repurchase program on Tuesday, February 7th that permits the company to buyback $1.00 billion in shares.
+This buyback authorization permits the financial services provider to reacquire up to 2.6% of its stock through open market purchases.
+Stock buyback programs are generally an indication that the company’s leadership believes its stock is undervalued.

-Several hedge funds have recently bought and sold shares of PRU.
-Sanctuary Wealth Management L.L.C. bought a new position in shares of Prudential Financial in the 4th quarter valued at approximately $25,000.
-Tanglewood Legacy Advisors LLC bought a new position in shares of Prudential Financial in the 4th quarter valued at approximately $27,000.
-Fairfield Bush & CO. bought a new position in Prudential Financial in the 1st quarter worth approximately $36,000.
-Heritage Wealth Management LLC increased its position in Prudential Financial by 695.0% in the 4th quarter.
-Heritage Wealth Management LLC now owns 318 shares of the financial services provider’s stock worth $32,000 after buying an additional 278 shares during the period.
+A number of hedge funds have recently added to or reduced their stakes in PRU.
+Sanctuary Wealth Management L.L.C. acquired a new position in Prudential Financial during the fourth quarter worth $25,000.
+Tanglewood Legacy Advisors LLC acquired a new stake in Prudential Financial during the fourth quarter worth about $27,000.
+Fairfield Bush & CO. acquired a new stake in Prudential Financial during the first quarter worth about $36,000.
+Heritage Wealth Management LLC increased its position in Prudential Financial by 695.0% during the fourth quarter.
+Heritage Wealth Management LLC now owns 318 shares of the financial services provider’s stock worth $32,000 after purchasing an additional 278 shares during the last quarter.
 Finally, Harvest Fund Management Co.
-Ltd increased its position in Prudential Financial by 160.3% in the 4th quarter.
+Ltd boosted its stake in Prudential Financial by 160.3% during the fourth quarter.
 Harvest Fund Management Co.
 Ltd now owns 367 shares of the financial services provider’s stock worth $36,000 after buying an additional 226 shares during the period.
-56.33% of the stock is owned by institutional investors and hedge funds.
+56.33% of the stock is owned by hedge funds and other institutional investors.

 Prudential Financial, Inc engages in the provision of insurance, investment management, and other financial products and services to both individual and institutional customers.
 It operates through the following segments: PGIM, U.S. Businesses, International Businesses, Closed Block, and Corporate and Others.